dell/redfish-ansible-module/README.md

 $ git clone https://github.com/ansible/ansible.git
 ```

+## Sample playbooks

+These [playbooks](playbooks) should give you a very good idea of how to create your own playbooks for your own needs.

 ## Old development work

 I left 2 development branches in this repository.
 They are no longer maintained and are for reference ONLY: